zwets/sms-gateway/test-client/README.md

 # test-client README

-This directory has tools to inject requests on the `send-sms` queue and "fake" responses on the `sms-status` queue, and tools to monitor the live queues.
+This directory has tools to inject requests on the `send-sms` queue and fake responses on the `sms-status` queue, and tools to monitor the live queues.

-To make testing convenient, drop the public key files for the test clients in the `lib` directory.
-These can be obtained from a vault file with the [sms-client](https://github.com/zwets/sms-client) tool:
+To make testing convenient, drop the public key files for each test client in the `lib` directory.
+These can be obtained from a vault with the [sms-client](https://github.com/zwets/sms-client) tool:

     SMS_CLIENT=/path/to/sms-client/bin/sms-client